Unitech/pm2/README.md

 <a name="a66"/>
 ## Enabling Harmony ES6

-You can enable Harmony ES6 by setting the `--harmony` option when you start pm2 (pm2 should not be already daemonized).
+You can enable Harmony ES6 by setting `PM2_NODE_OPTIONS='--harmony'` environment variable option when you start pm2 (pm2 should not be already daemonized).

-To pass this option by default, you can edit `~/.pm2/custom_options.sh` and adding :
+To pass this option by default, you can edit `~/.pm2/custom_options.sh` and add :

 ```bash
 export PM2_NODE_OPTIONS='--harmony'